Aqib Talib: College career

-2007 season

-Talib established himself as one of the best defensive college football players in the country as a junior, and was recognized as a consensus first-team All-American.
+Talib established himself as one of the best defensive college football players in the country as a junior in 2007, and was recognized as a unanimous All-American.
 He also continued to play sparingly as a wide receiver, catching four touchdown passes through the first nine games.
 Against rival Kansas State, Talib preserved a victory by intercepting a Josh Freeman pass in the final moments of the game.
 He also returned an interception 102 yards for a touchdown against Florida International.
-After the 2007 season, Talib was a unanimous All-American selection.

 In the 2008 Orange Bowl against Virginia Tech, Talib returned an interception for a touchdown thrown by Tyrod Taylor and was named the game's Most Valuable Player.
-He announced on January 6, 2008, that he would forgo his senior season and enter the 2008 NFL Draft.
+He announced on January 6, 2008, that he would forgo his senior season and enter the 2008 NFL draft.

 Talib was added to the Kansas Ring of Honor in 2017 along with his Orange Bowl Championship teammate Anthony Collins.

 Professional career

+Pre-draft

 As one of the nation's top cornerback prospects, Talib received an invitation to the 2008 NFL Combine, held at the RCA Dome in Indianapolis, Indiana.